Secrets to Steal From People Who Never Get Hacked

 They use a VPN

 “VPN to the rescue!
 A VPN (Virtual Private Network) encrypts your Internet connection to secure it and protect your privacy.
 You can select the no-sharing option to further protect info from nefarious hackers.
-There are heaps of VPNs to choose from.
-Personally, I use NORD VPN—no affiliation.
-It’s a good value and has excellent features.” —Ethan Taub, CEO of Goalry and Loanry
+There are heaps of VPNs to choose from.” —Ethan Taub, CEO of Goalry and Loanry

-These are the things you should never do when using public Wi-Fi.
+Make sure you never do this when using public Wi-Fi.

 They don’t use debit cards for online purchases